ices-eg/RCG_BA/SmallPelag/SimsGroup1/README.md

-work of sim subgroup 1
+Work of sim subgroup 1